JannikBirn/palworld-host-save-fix/README.md

 Workaround: \[Co-op Only\] If you have built a Viewing Cage, it needs to be removed from your co-op save before migrating it to your dedicated server.

-### Credit to [xNul](https://github.com/xNul/palworld-host-save-fix) for his very useful script helping me to make this fix!
+### Credit to [xNul](https://github.com/xNul/palworld-host-save-fix) and his Palworld Host Save Fix that was used as a base for this repo.
+This repository was created to fix the issue ([#69](https://github.com/xNul/palworld-host-save-fix/issues/69)) of not being able to pick up pals after the execution of his tool.
+Because a decend amount of changes were made i decided to create a new repository instead of creating a PR.

 ### Appreciate any help testing and resolving bugs.